giorgiodema/EchoChambers/README.md

  - __Programmatically find graph communities__ through [Louvain's method](https://en.wikipedia.org/wiki/Louvain_modularity)

- - __Check their polarization__ by looking at the tweets by users partecipating in the communities.
+ - __Check communities polarization__ by looking at the tweets by users partecipating in the communities.
 For comparison, some tweets are reported in the second-last slide

-We have also applied [__Word2Vec__](https://it.wikipedia.org/wiki/Word2vec) to detect "deviated" words, or words that are used in different context when switching from a community to the other.
-Some of them are reported in the last slide
+ - __Check word polarization between communities__ using Word2Vec

 ## References
 This project was partially inspired by the paper "Mapping the echo-chamber: detecting and characterizing partisan networks on Twitter", by Armineh Nourbakhsh, Xiaomo Liu, Quanzhi Li, Sameema Shah.